Self-Help Group for Cerebral Palsy: Criticism

 Though SGCP has provided support and medical assistance to the children affected by CP, it still lacks in many areas.
-It has not been able to extend its capacity in order to incorporate more number of children with CP as chronically the organization lacks funds.
+It has not been able to extend its capacity in order to incorporate more children with CP as chronically the organization lacks funds.
 This is a major problem as most of parents of the CP children refuse to invest in children with cerebral palsy because they think there is no return on the investment.
 There are very few medical professional who are trained to diagnose people with CP, hence, the organization has few physiotherapists who also work as occupational and speech therapists.
 This explains their inability of increasing their capacity to include more children with CP.
 Situation Analysis of Disability in Nepal estimates the national prevalence of disability is 1.63 per cent of the total population and about 68.2 per cent of all disabled people have no education.